 id<OSSCredentialProvider> credentialProvider = [[OSSFederationCredentialProvider alloc] initWithFederationTokenGetter:^OSSFederationToken * _Nullable{

-// Create a request to access your application server.
+// Construct a request to access your application server.

 NSURL * url = [NSURL URLWithString:@"http://localhost:8080/distribute-token.json"];

-// Use a request to specify the parameters required by your application server.
+// Use the request to set the parameters required by your server.

 NSURLRequest * request = [NSURLRequest requestWithURL:url];